SimonStapletonCotton/businessdailydeals/replit.md

 - Updated Browse buttons to distinctive spot colors for better visibility
 - Corrected promotional banner to mid green background with white text
 - Preserved orange halftone (#ffcc80 → #ffb74d) to slate halftone (#c8b8a0 → #8fa3b8) gradient
+- Enhanced hero section with proper orange halftone to slate gradient and ghost bubble effects

 **Key File:** `client/src/pages/home-comprehensive.tsx` - This is the main homepage implementation with all detailed features.